top of page

 (If you read this list, you will get a sense for who we are and how we function.)

 • We actively create an office where everyone feels welcome and valued.
-We prioritize individual well-being and happiness and encourage genuine connections with and amongst our students.
+We prioritize well-being and happiness and encourage genuine connections among our community.

 • We embrace challenging conversations, opportunities for growth, and diverse experiences and perspectives.

-• We pause to reflect on our work and its impact, seeking positive and negative feedback.
+• We pause to reflect on our work and its impact, seeking out and responding to constructive feedback.

 • We don’t tolerate hate.

-• We recognize that sustainability problems are systemic, multifaceted, and impact people in disparate and disproportionate ways.
+• We recognize that sustainability problems are systemic and multifaceted.
 Therefore, diverse points of view are necessary for generating effective solutions.
 We prioritize hands-on sustainability learning and collaboration amongst diverse, interdisciplinary groups of students, faculty and staff to generate effective solutions that are just, equitable, and accessible to all people.

-• We value collaboration and we strive to build strong and lasting partnerships that are mutually beneficial and supportive.
+• We value collaboration and we strive to build strong, lasting, honorable partnerships that are mutually beneficial and supportive.

 • We care about Dartmouth, and take pride in working here.
 We are invested in our community and we strive to embody what is most positive about this place when working on solutions within our institution.